312FinTech/Fintech-Forecast-App/README.md

     - [ ] Metrics showing how often the forecast was correct on new data (NOT backtesting) both in terms of the second derivative (increase or decrease) and the distance from the actual change in price
 - [ ] Rebuild Front end for each platform (i.e. Android studio [might be able to get to work for iOS too])
 - [ ] Website and Dashboard
+    - [ ] Continue with Website and web app dev
     - [ ] Django server and JS
 - [ ] YouTube video (short), that explains the app in simplicity and brevity
     - [ ] Either use Adobe and or open source tools like [Shotcut](https://shotcut.org/download/) & [GIMP](https://www.gimp.org/downloads/)